 - Sports bars, cinemas, restaurants and clubs all under one roof

 - Large casino within complex

 The Gate complex is known as a ‘proper’ drinking venue.
 It’s popular with big groups and stag and hen parties, due to the collection of bars and clubs in close proximity to each other – all conveniently located indoors away from the Geordie climate.
 For bars, you’ve got some classics like Lloyds No. 1 Keel Row – part of the Wetherspoons chain – renowned for its dimly lit atmosphere and traditionally cheap drinks.
 Players is a sports bar with a cheeky edge – the barmaids wear American cheerleader outfits and take to spontaneous podium dancing throughout the night.

 There are also some more upmarket bars here, like the upbeat and trendy Beyond lounge-club.
 The 24 hour Aspers casino is also a great place to spend a few hours on a stag do night, if you’re fancying a flutter.
-Just outside The Gate, you have Tiger Tiger and Sam Jacks - two massive clubs where you can party 'til morning.
+Just outside The Gate, you have Tiger Tiger - a massive club where you can party 'til morning.